richmahn/en_tn/gen/front/intro.md

 #### How should the title of this book be translated? ####

-"Genesis" means "beginning", so translators should express this idea in their title.
+"Genesis" means "beginning," so translators should express this idea in their title.
 Titles such as "The Beginning of Things" may be suitable.
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote Genesis? ####